Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Results

 \subsection{Longer reduction time film}

-The strikingly high $T_c$ values observed in our reduced film at ambient pressure, compelled us to double check these results and repeat the experiments on a second freshly prepared film.
+The strikingly high $\mathrm{T}_\mathrm{c}$ values observed in our reduced film at ambient pressure, compelled us to double check these results and repeat the experiments on a second freshly prepared film.
 The laser fluence on the target this time was higher than in the original NSNO1 film (2.5 versus 1.5 J/cm$^2$), resulting in a much thicker film.
-Figure 4 (a) and (b) depict two AFM images of this 80 nm thick film, where the surface morphology of the virgin film NSNO2 is seen in (a), and that of the reduced film NSNO2red6h in (b) (reduced in $CaH_2$ at 320$^0$C for 6 h).
+Figure 4 (a) and (b) depict two AFM images of this 80 nm thick film, where the surface morphology of the virgin film NSNO2 is seen in (a), and that of the reduced film NSNO2red6h in (b) (reduced in $\rm CaH_2$ at $320\,^\circ\mathrm{C}$ for 6 h).
 One can see many particulates and out-growths of 10-25 nm height on the virgin film, and good crystallization at the background with grain sizes of about 50 nm.
-The reduced film shows a remarkable crystallization, where the particulate in (a) decreased in height to about 10 nm, developed a clear rectangular shapes along the (110) direction, and had background grain sizes of $\sim$100 nm.\\
+The reduced film shows well developed squarish crystallite outgrowth of about 10 nm height.
+We identified these cubic-like outgrowths as $\rm NdO_2$ or $\rm Nd_2O_3$ crystallites, as was found from FFT profiles taken on the Nd rich region at the top of this film (see the EDS data in Fig. 4 (e)). \\

 HAADF-STEM images of the 4 months old NSNO2red6h film after its transport and magnetic measurements are shown in Fig. 4 (c) and (d), together with FFT images of specific regions of this film.
-The TEM lamella was prepared by FIB lift-off along the (110) direction of the STO wafer as also observed by its corresponding FFT in (c).
-Also shown in (c) is the FFT of (100) STO for comparison.
-The c-axis in (d) is in the image plane, while the a and b axes are in a plane normal to the image and at 45$^0$ to it.
+The STEM lamella was prepared by FIB lift-off along the [110] zone axis, as also observed by the corresponding FFT of the STO wafer in (c).
+The c-axis in (d) is in the image plane, while the a and b axes are in a plane normal to the image and at $\rm \pm 45^o$ to it.
 One can see that this film is very disordered and polycrystalline as indicated by the rings observed in most FFT images in (c) and (d), like in powder diffraction.
-Nevertheless, some areas of the film show stripes normal to the main axes of the STO wafer as depicted by regions 1, 2 and 3 in Fig. 4 (d), as well as the hexagon in the (111) direction as seen in area 4.
-In addition, in specific darker areas in (c), as in region 7, prominent $(1/3\sqrt{2},1/3\sqrt{2},1)$ FFT peaks were observed, similar to the (1/3,0,1) peaks in Fig. 1 (f) (note the different axes orientations in these two Figures).
-This indicates that the 11$(2+\delta)$ phase with $\delta=1/3$ is present also here in the NSNO2red6h film. \\
+Nevertheless, some areas of the film show stripes at $\rm 0^o$ and $\rm \pm45^o$ to the interface as depicted by regions 1, 2 and 3 in Fig. 4 (d), as well as the hexagon in the [111] direction as seen in area 4. \\